Practice-SpencerTower/DSAs/code-challenges/graphs/num-connected-components.md

 # Number of Connected Components in an Undirected Graph

 - Undirected edges
+- Track visited nodes
 - Loop through in for loop - accounts for isolated nodes
-- Track visited for current iteration
-- Remove from visited after each iteration
+- Dfs on unvisited nodes
 - Increment count after each dfs traversal